colbySullivan/Starship/README.md

 ## <b>Credits</b>
 - [@KaissouDev](https://github.com/kaissouDev)
 Forked over from Eat-the-Mushroom.
-Used for its prebuilt infrasture for CMake and ninja.
+Used for its prebuilt infrastructure for CMake and ninja.

 <div align="center"><b>---- colbySullivan (c) 2023 ----</b></div>